Temporal Inductive Logic Reasoning over Hypergraphs

 Apart from KGs, the graph is widely used in other applications to represent structured data, such as temporal events that happened among a set of entities~\citep{Boschee2015icews,leetaru2013gdelt}; the cooking instruction of a video (Figure~\ref{fig:example-graph}); the abstract syntax tree (AST) of a program; and a scene graph from autonomous driving sensors~\citep{caesar2020nuscenes}.
 Learning explicit rules from these graphs is also beneficial.
 However, these graphs are more complex than standard graphs, and therefore, existing ILP methods are not readily applicable.
 Specifically, (1) for temporal data such as video, the facts or \textit{events} are labeled with time intervals indicating their start and end times.
-While some temporal KGs such as ICEWS~\citep{Boschee2015icews} also have time labels, each event only is labeled with a single time point.
-This is less expressive than a time interval because it cannot characterize the temporal relations of events with duration.
+While some temporal KGs such as ICEWS~\citep{Boschee2015icews} also have time labels, events are labeled with only a single time point.
+This is less expressive than time intervals as it cannot characterize events with durations.
 For example, ``cook the soup while cutting the lettuce''.
 (2) Many events require n-ary relations, for example ``mixing onion, garlic, and oil together''.
 Such a relation corresponds to an edge that connects to more than two nodes, and a graph with such edges is a \textit{hypergraph}.
-While it is possible to convert hypergraph to graph with various techniques such as clique expansion, the conversions are lossy and lead to an exponential number of edges.
+While it is possible to convert hypergraphs to graphs with various techniques such as clique expansion, the conversions are lossy and can lead to an exponential number of edges.